Champagne Leclerc Briant - Abyss 2018 avec étui

 About the estate:

-This brand, located in Epernay, a pioneer in organic viticulture in Champagne, was created by the Leclerc family in 1872 and experienced a renaissance under the leadership of Pascal Leclerc Briant in the 1990s and 2000s.
-The trading house was bought in 2012 by an American couple, Mark Nunnelly and Denise Dupré, who are passionate about champagne and the French art of living.
-Today, the house has reached a brilliant maturity, complemented by the spectacular revival of the Hôtel Royal Champagne.
-All the champagnes, produced using biodynamic viticulture, have great personality and intense, profound expression.
-Hervé Jestin, the cellar master, offers wines that inspire our admiration.
+This Epernay-based brand, a pioneer of organic viticulture in Champagne and founded by the Leclerc family in 1872, experienced a renaissance under the leadership of Pascal Leclerc Briant in the 1990s and 2000s.
+The wine merchant was acquired in 2012 by an American couple, Mark Nunnelly and Denise Dupré, who are passionate about champagne and the French art of living.
+The house has now reached a brilliant maturity, complemented by the spectacular revival of the Hôtel Royal Champagne.
+All the champagnes, produced using biodynamic viticulture, possess great character and an intense, profound expression.
+Hervé Jestin, the cellar master, crafts wines that inspire our admiration.

 Decanter